Table of Contents

 So far 300 different graffities were identified on the walls of the Grotto of Apostle Paul in Ephesus.
 Graffities can be seen on both sides of the cave.
 They are all written in Greek which makes us to believe local people who visited this cave left them on the walls.
 Translations showed that the main theme of these graffities is asking for forgiveness and good health.

 Fresco of Jesus and Saint George in the Grotto of Apostle Paul

 You will see an amazing fresco when you reach to the end of the Grotto of Apostle Paul.
 Fresco of Jesus and Saint George covers three walls of the cave.
 Jesus Christ stands in the middle.
 Jesus Christ is shown as a young man, and he does not have any beard.
 Saint George is on the right side.
 We realized it is Saint John thanks to his well known spear.
-There are four women figures on the left and three man figures with halos on the right.
-Unfortunately so far the these figures could not be identified.
+Unfortunately so far the other figures could not be identified.